YogeshKumarBeniwal/OpenINcognito/README.md

 To use this extension user need to allow it for incognito mode.

+## Download
+You can download this plugin from [chrome webstore](https://chrome.google.com/webstore/detail/open-incognito/ophobceekijdgjilijkijingijhomkaj).

 ## Features
 * Open multiple tabs in incognito with just one click
 * Open links in incognito